idan-damri/Android/EasyWedding/README.md

    - List of wedding guests.
    - CRUD operations of a guests.
    - Confirmations managment.
-   - Using Contacts Content Provider to make it easy for user to manage guests.
+   - Using Contacts Content Provider to make it easy for a user to manage guests.

 ### Database
  - Firebase Realtime Database